w3f/jam-milestone-delivery/deliveries/jambrains/graymatter-milestone_1.md

 ## Additional Information

 **Remarking**
-We remarked our master commit hashes to the Polkadot "collectives" chain from the following acc [1jamyjYe97qPPtdeYVcUosPwc2Bv1Y6zNEMtzPW8a2z2abN](https://collectives-polkadot.subscan.io/extrinsic?address=1jamyjYe97qPPtdeYVcUosPwc2Bv1Y6zNEMtzPW8a2z2abN) in the format `{ "project": "JamBrains/graymatter", "commit": "<SHA>" }`.
+We remarked our master commit hashes to the *Polkadot Collectives* chain from the following acc [1jamyjYe97qPPtdeYVcUosPwc2Bv1Y6zNEMtzPW8a2z2abN](https://collectives-polkadot.subscan.io/extrinsic?address=1jamyjYe97qPPtdeYVcUosPwc2Bv1Y6zNEMtzPW8a2z2abN) in the format `{ "project": "JamBrains/graymatter", "commit": "<SHA>" }`.

 **Prize Account**